gangdong/gangdong.github.io/_posts/2018-08-13-Web-jekyll-reading-time.markdown

 ---
 I believe it is a good idea to estimate the reading time of every post and display it to readers following the post excerpts.

-There are plenty of Jekyll plugins that support realizing this feature, but I don't suggest to use them if you want to deploy your blog on Github pages.
+There are plenty of Jekyll plugins that support realizing this feature, but I don't suggest using them if you want to deploy your blog on Github pages.
 (GitHub may block the working of these plugins by running with the `--safe` flag).

-So I tried to write below trick code to realize this feature.
+So I tried to write the below trick code to realize this feature.

 {% highlight liquid %}
 {% raw %}